lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    **Custom ap_verify pipeline.
 (Gen 3 only)**

    A pipeline definition file containing a custom verification pipeline.
+   This pipeline must be specialized as necessary for the instrument and dataset being processed.
-   If omitted, :file:`pipelines/ApVerify.yaml` will be used.
+   If omitted, :file:`<dataset>/pipelines/ApVerify.yaml` will be used.

    The most common use for a custom pipeline is adding or removing metrics to be run along with the AP pipeline.